 Bioretention Project Contacts

 PhD Student: Amanda Cording

-- Fall 2013 Workshop.
-Contact Dr. Hurley for information.
+- Contact Dr. Stephanie Hurley for information on tours and workshops.

 We are studying the capacity of these bioretention units to capture and treat stormwater runoff from eight different “mini-watersheds” in the adjacent roadway.
 The water quality pollutants being evaluated are: total suspended solids (TSS), phosphorus (P) and nitrogen (N).

 We are also comparing performance of the bioretention cells under both existing precipitation patterns and simulated increases in runoff and precipitation.
 The precipitation simulations are based on projected climate change-driven alterations in rainfall intensity (estimated for the region circa the year 2050).